Avoid IRS Email Scams With These Warning Signs

 Bottom line

 Many types of IRS email scams exist, and new scams are always being created to trick people into sharing information or sending money to scammers.
-There may even be new scams after current events, such as the COVID-19 pandemic.
+There may even be new scams after current events, such as the California wildfires.
 The IRS has warned people to look out for the following common email scams.

 Scams targeting educational institutions